-- b) for students without basic literacy skills, literacy instruction that focuses on the fundamentals such as the alphabet, vowel and letter sounds, phonemic awareness, phonics, and syllables.
-Using wordless picture books can also promote vocabulary, speaking, and writing; - c) for students with basic literacy skills, literacy instruction that incorporates chanting vocabulary words, guided reading groups, choral reading, interactive read-alouds, echo reading, and silent, independent reading; - d) instruction that incorporates academic English such as vocabulary, word parts, grammar, punctuation, syntax, discipline-specific terminology, and rhetorical conventions; 140 - e) instruction that incorporates sheltered English-language instruction techniques such as the use of gestures; graphics, maps, and other visuals; collaborative learning activities, demonstrations, and other interactive instructional tools such as the SMARTBoard, videos, and manipulatives; - f) instruction that routinely uses online dictionary features that in addition to definitions include images, audio pronunciation, and related words.
+- a) instruction that incorporates English language and literacy development (e.g., listening, speaking, reading, and writing) across the core content areas (e.g., language arts, math, science, social studies); - b) for students without basic literacy skills, literacy instruction that focuses on the fundamentals such as the alphabet, vowel and letter sounds, phonemic awareness, phonics, and syllables.
+Using wordless picture books can also promote vocabulary, speaking, and writing; - c) for students with basic literacy skills, literacy instruction that incorporates chanting vocabulary words, guided reading groups, choral reading, interactive read-alouds, echo reading, and silent, independent reading; - d) instruction that incorporates academic English such as vocabulary, word parts, grammar, punctuation, syntax, discipline-specific terminology, and rhetorical conventions;139 - e) instruction that incorporates sheltered English-language instruction techniques such as the use of gestures; graphics, maps, and other visuals; collaborative learning activities, demonstrations, and other interactive instructional tools such as the SMARTBoard, videos, and manipulatives; - f) instruction that routinely uses online dictionary features that in addition to definitions include images, audio pronunciation, and related words.
 An example is the Merriam-Webster Visual Dictionary; and - g) instruction that integrates the use of English-language audiobooks as an assisted reading strategy for introducing new vocabulary and concepts and giving students access to content and literature above their reading fluency levels.